CAN Bus: using MCP2515 with Omega2

 interrupts = <75 0x02>

-As far as I used the right GPIO number 11, the kernel module loading was just successful.
+And it gave very similar error as yours on kernel module loading.As far as I used the right GPIO number 11, the kernel module loading was just successful.

-When I connect two boards via CAN bus, I could only enable CAN driver from one board.
+I don't have a clue if this means the issue was eliminated in 22.03.When I connect two boards via CAN bus, I could only enable CAN driver from one board.

 Currently, I am in a different situation after disabling GPIO11's default behavior of the bootloader.

 I can enable both side drivers.
-And each board can send CAN packets by cansend.
+And each board can send CAN packets bycansend

-However, the interrupt is not invoking and candump still prints nothing.
+However, the interrupt is not invoking andcandump

-• @luz said in CAN Bus: using MCP2515 with Omega2:
+@luz said in CAN Bus: using MCP2515 with Omega2:

 I made ugly patches to fix that back then, I can dig them out if someone wants to use them, but I can't exactly recommend (it was kind of an emergency hack for an urgent project).